Work with documents

 You can use sort

-to run a vector similarity (ANN) search:
+to perform a vector similarity (ANN) search:

 FindOptions.Builder